dev-xo/remix-auth-totp/README.md

 import { sendEmail } from './email.server'
 import { db } from '~/db'

-// The User type should match the one from database. type User = {
+type User = {
   id: string
   email: string